Acronyms

 - ACCP 2021 recommendations

-- NOTE: see ACCP categories for definitions of major and minor transient risk factors
+- See ACCP categories for definitions of major and minor transient risk factors

-- Patients with a major transient risk factor should not receive extended coagulation
+- Patients with a major or minor transient risk factor should not receive extended coagulation (A 2025 study found that extended anticoagulation was beneficial in some patients with provoked VTE.
+See provoked VTE with enduring risk factor)

 - Patients with an unprovoked DVT or persistent risk factor (e.g. thrombophilia) should receive extended coagulation with a DOAC.
 If a DOAC cannot be used, a vitamin K antagonist should be offered.
 Patients with antiphospholipid syndrome should receive warfarin.